 But did you know that the “Bald” portion of their name has nothing to do with not having feathers on their head?
 As you can clearly see, these eagles have white feathers covering their entire face with no bald spots anywhere.
-Their name actually stems from an Olde English word “piebald,” which means “white patch” and refers to their bright white heads.
+Their name actually stems from the Old English word “piebald,” which means “white patch” and refers to their bright white heads.

 While almost everyone knows what a full-grown Bald Eagle looks like, trying to correctly identify juvenile birds is tricky.
 These eagles don’t get their characteristic white head and dark brown body until they are FIVE YEARS OLD.
 Until then, these birds have all sorts of different plumages and streaky browns and whites on their bodies.
 Even their beak changes color!
 It takes A LOT of practice and experience to identify young Bald Eagles properly!

-After almost going extinct in the mid 20th century due to DDT poisoning, Bald Eagles are a true success story.
-They can now be found across all of the United States and they are common around bodies of water.
+After almost going extinct in the mid-20th century due to DDT poisoning, these raptors are a true success story.
+They are most commonly seen around bodies of water.

 Bald Eagle Range Map

 The reason that Bald Eagles are found around water is that they mostly eat fish!
 Look for them around marshes, lakes, coasts, and rivers.
 The BEST areas are forests near large bodies of water that provide good fishing AND tall trees for nesting sites.

 Did you know that Bald Eagles build the largest nests in the world?

 Their nests start “small,” but eagles add new layers each year.
 The biggest one EVER found was 10 feet wide (3 meters) and 20 feet tall (6 meters) and weighed in at 3 tons!
 Bald Eagles would keep adding to their nests each year, but what happens is that the structures get so heavy they eventually fall out of the tree, and the birds have to start over.